cemc/cscircles-wp-content/README.md

  https://github.com/cemc/python3jail

+and follow the (unfortunately long) installation instructions therein.

-then follow the directions listed there.
-After installation, edit
+After installation, go to

- wp-content/plugins/pybox/plugin-config.php
+  Settings -> CS Circles
 and reference the locations of the safeexec binary and the jail directory.

 Note: in its current form, installing safeexec requires super-user (admin)